 HOTEL LE BELLECHASSE, Paris

 Surely the most surreal of the collection of Christian Lacroix designed Paris hotels, le Bellechasse has a lovely location in the posh 7th.
-The small but dreamlike rooms have fantastical wall coverings, and the breakfast room is like an aristocratic acid trip.
+The cozy, dreamlike rooms have fantastical wall coverings, and the breakfast room is like an aristocratic acid trip.
 Beloved by the fashion flock, for obvious reasons.

 DO: Yes, Parisians have also gone cocktail mad.
 And the inaugural Paris Cocktail Week runs from Januray 23-30, with each of fifty participating bars offering two new signature cocktails.
 For shopaholics, the Paris Winter Sales continue through February 16 – making the ceaselessly romantic City of LIght even more perfect for a Valentine’s Day getaway.
 Take your love for a snuggly skate at the Hôtel de Ville’s pop up ice rink (until March 1).